codey-sudo/modern-art-gallery/README.md

 ## My process

 I used vanilla CSS and HTML with an opensource javascript framework called leaflet.js.
+A desktop-first approach was used.

 ### Built with